Skip to Content

 Some insurers offer funeral life insurance add-ons to their policies.
 Life insurance with funeral cover sets a certain amount of money aside to pay for the funeral.
 This means you’ll be sure that the funeral will be covered with the funds.

 Funeral cover can be purchased as a stand-alone product.
-Bear in mind that if you only have funeral cover, your loved ones will only be left with money towards the funeral expenses, and nothing else.
+Bear in mind that if you only have a funeral plan, your loved ones will only be left with money towards the funeral expenses, and nothing else.

 Policies covering funeral expenses